 The OBLONG Shape Face is characterized by a very long and narrow bone structure.
 The client who has an oblong facial shape often has a long, thin neck.
 Use a fringe or half-bang across the forehead by creating soft waves or curls in the crown and nape areas.
 This helps to create the illusion of an oval.

-The cap is the base or skeleton that gives the wig it's shape and a base to attach hair to.
-Wigs are available with several different types of caps and the hair of the wig is then attached to the cap using various techniques.
+The cap is the base or skeleton that gives the wig its shape and a base on which to attach hair.
+Wigs are available with several different types of caps, and the hair is then attached to the cap using various techniques.
 Each cap type has its own distinct advantages.
 On most wigs, hair is attached in "wefts."
 These are strings of hair doubled over and sewn closely together in long strands.
-This string is then machine sewn, hand sewn or hand tied horizontally onto the vertical lines of a wig cap.
+This string is then machine sewn, hand sewn, or hand tied horizontally onto the vertical lines of a wig cap.

 What you will notice is how they look and move on the outside and how they feel on the inside. (see chart below)

 Adjustable Cap - A wig cap construction with adjustable tabs that extend from the crown to the nape of the wig cap.
 Average wig cap can either be adjusted to a smaller or larger cap size.